DaseinPhaos/AnuthurEngine/README.md

 # AnuthurEngine
 ## Introduction
-This is an in-build realtime renderer/engine for personal study use, written in C++.
+This is an in-building real-time renderer/game engine for personal study use, written in C++.
 Currently I've only finished the basic math part.
 This engine is built and tested under Visual Studio 2015.

 ## Acknowledgement
-I should thank Eric Lengyel for his great book, *Mathematics for 3D Game Programming and Computer Graphics*.
-The math part is written based on knowledges learned from this great book.
+I should thank Eric Lengyel for his great book, [*Mathematics for 3D Game Programming and Computer Graphics*](http://www.amazon.com/Mathematics-Programming-Computer-Graphics-Third/dp/1435458869/ref=sr_1_1?ie=UTF8&qid=1457356917&sr=8-1&keywords=Mathematics+for+3D+Game+Programming+and+Computer+Graphics).
+The math part of this engine is written based on knowledges learned from this book.

+The engine also contains source code from Jason Zink's [Hieroglyph3](https://hieroglyph3.codeplex.com/), for performance tests.
+Source files from Hieoglyph3 is named with a "G" prefix.

 ## License
 This project is distributed under the MIT license (https://opensource.org/licenses/MIT).